Steak tartare

-Steak tartare or tartar steak is a dish of raw ground (minced) beef.
-It is usually served with onions, capers, mushrooms, pepper, Worcestershire sauce, and other seasonings, often presented separately, to be added to taste.
-It is often served topped with a raw egg yolk.
-It is similar to the Levantine kibbeh nayyeh, the Turkish çiğ köfte, the Korean yukhoe and the widely known Japanese sashimi.
+Steak tartare, or tartar steak, is a French dish of raw ground (minced) beef.
+It is usually served with onions, capers, parsley or chive, salt, pepper, Worcestershire sauce and other seasonings, often presented separately, to be added to taste.
+It is commonly served topped with a raw egg yolk.
+It is similar to Levantine kibbeh nayyeh, Ethiopian kitfo, Turkish çiğ köfte, German Mett and Korean yukhoe.